FAQ — Frequently Asked Questions

 The day after your order is shipped, your FedEx tracking number will be emailed.
 If you don't receive it, a spam detector might have removed it.
 If this happens, just give us a call and we'll give you the tracking number.

 30-day Satisfaction Guarantee.

 If you are not completely satisfied with your purchase, you have 30 days to begin the return process.
 We will refund the complete purchase price, minus any shipping charges, after our technicians review the return.
 The refund happens under four conditions: (1) all items must be in "like new" condition, (2) there must not be any missing items, (3) the product needs to be in transit back to Hsu Research within 30 of delivery (4) you must call us to receive an RMA number.
 Failure to comply with all of these conditions may result in either the item being refused or you may be charged a 15% restocking fee.
-Note that, in the event that an item is damaged during shipping and returned for refund without replacement, then the same terms as stated above will apply, and we will not refund any shipping charges.
+Note that, in the event that an item is damaged during shipping and returned for refund without replacement, then the same terms as stated above will apply, and we will not refund any shipping and handling charges.

 Call us, email us, fax us, or use our Feedback Form.
 Click here for our contact information.

 Do you have any b-stock or scratch-n-dent items?

 We occasionally do.
 Please see our Clearance Center for availability.